Tithe: Methodist churches

 The Discipline of The Allegheny Wesleyan Methodist Connection, which teaches the doctrine of the Storehouse Tithing, holds:

 That all our people pay to God at least one-tenth of all their increase as a minimum financial obligation, and freewill offerings in addition as God has prospered them.
 The tenth is figured upon the tither's gross income in salary or net increase when operating a business.

 The Book of Discipline of the United Methodist Church states that it is the responsibility of ecclesiastics to "educate the local church that tithing is the minimum goal of giving in The United Methodist Church."

 The Church of the Nazarene teaches Storehouse Tithing, in which members are asked to donate one-tenth of their income to their local church—this is to be prioritized before giving an offering to apostolates or charities.

 Moravian Church

-The Moravian Church encourages its members to "financially support the ministry of the Church toward the goal of tithing."
-It "deem[s] it a sacred responsibility and genuine opportunity to be faithful stewards of all God has entrusted to us: our time, our talents, [and] our financial resources".
+The Moravian Church encourages its members to "financially support the ministry of the Church toward the goal of tithing".
+It deems it "a sacred responsibility and genuine opportunity to be faithful stewards of all God has entrusted to us: our time, our talents, [and] our financial resources".

 Orthodox churches

 Tithing in medieval Eastern Christianity did not spread so widely as in the West.
 A Constitution of the Emperors Leo I (reigned 457–474) and Anthemius (reigned 467–472) apparently expected believers to make voluntary payments and forbade compulsion.

-The Greek Orthodox Archdiocese of America teaches "proportionate giving and tithing as normal practices of Christian giving."
+The Greek Orthodox Archdiocese of America teaches "proportionate giving and tithing as normal practices of Christian giving".